Anne de Montmorency, 1st Duke of Montmorency: Dauphin's party

 These years would be ones of retirement for the Constable, and it was only with the death of the king that he returned to holding political influence himself.
-As early as 1546, Bretagne began to anticipate his coming reign, and to this end, planned the division of offices that would go to his various favourites upon his ascent.
+As early as 1546, Brittany began to anticipate his coming reign, and to this end, planned the division of offices that would go to his various favourites upon his ascent.
 Montmorency would be recalled from disgrace, Saint-André made Premier Chambellan (first chamberlain) and Brissac established as Grand Maître de l'artillerie (grand-master of the artillery).
 Reports of these speculative appointments was delivered to François by the court jester, and he flew into a rage when he heard of his son's presumptuousness.
 He advanced on his son's chambers with the captain of his Scots guard and broke the door down, finding no one inside he had the furniture destroyed.
-Shortly thereafter the remaining partisans of Bretagne were expelled from the court.
+Shortly thereafter the remaining partisans of Brittany were expelled from the court.

-Not all those who allied with Bretagne in the final years of François' reign were to profit as completely as Montmorency and Saint-André.
+Not all those who allied with Brittany in the final years of François' reign were to profit as completely as Montmorency and Saint-André.
 Another favourite, Dampierre ended in the dauphin's disgrace for daring to attack his mistress Diane de Poitiers, others died in battle or judicial duels.

-As he lay dying, François summoned Bretagne to his bedside.
+As he lay dying, François summoned Brittany to his bedside.
 Father implored son not to recall Montmorency from his disgrace, and to trust in the men the king had surrounded himself with since 1541, chief among them Tournon and Annebault.